 2. Understand the Purpose, Then Execute the Method: Understand the goal of each set (Is it for speed?
 Or for endurance?).
 Then, follow the prescribed rest period, because it is designed specifically for that goal.
 Executing the plan correctly is more effective than training hard without a specific purpose.

-3. Master Recovery Outside of the Pool: Real improvement is achieved in the time between training sessions.
+3. Master Recovery Outside of the Pool: Real improvement depends on what happens between training sessions.
 Master your recovery by consistently focusing on the three most important elements: Sleep, Fuel, and Hydration.

 4. Rest with Purpose: Do not simply wait for the next repetition.
 Use every rest interval to actively prepare your body and mind for the next swim.
 You can do this with calm breathing and by focusing on your next technical goal.

-Note: This article was originally written in English.
-It has been translated into other languages using automated AI tools to share this information with a wider audience.
-We have tried to ensure the translations are accurate, and we encourage community members to help us improve them.
-If there are any differences or errors in a translated version, the original English text should be considered the correct version.
+Note: This article was originally written in English and translated into other languages using automated AI tools so we can share this information with more people.
+We do our best to keep translations accurate and easy to understand, and we welcome help from the community to improve them.
+If anything in a translated version is unclear, incorrect, or differs from the English version, the original English text should be considered the official version.

 Abnormal Podcast.
 (2025, February 13).
 Sports on steroids: The explosive truth behind the Enhanced Games (ft.
 Brett Hawke) [Video].
 YouTube.
 Retrieved July 18, 2025, from https://www.youtube.com/watch?v=HNgQQH4JX8s